/ Layer Blending Modes

 iToolBox's stacking uses double floating-point resolution per channel to ensure that stacks of very high dynamic range do not cause the stacking engine to clip.
 Inasmuch as current (as of 2018) DSLR images rarely even reach 14-bits of resolution per pixel, this range, when combined with the f-stop information provided in a typical RAW DSLR image, is sufficient to handle almost any real-world image stacking task.

-Each layer in this mode adjacent to other layers in this mode is averaged with the other layers.
+Each layer in this mode adjacent to other layers in this mode is averaged with the other layers to sub-pixel accuracy.

 This layer mode obeys the center operator to facilitate layer rotation, and the layer offset (translation) can also be adjusted using ←, →, ↑, ↓ and home, optionally in combination with control, opt/alt and shift for variations as follows: